 The good news is: There will be a new Stoppok studio release coming soon!
 We just met for a weekend at his house near Bremen, where we played and experimented a little together.

 In wintertime it’s good to remember the last summer sometimes.
 I specifically remember my sessions with Abelha Supersonica, a vocalectro live act from Berlin.
 With just her voice and a few little boxes she creates a superbly flowing performance.

 From 2008 to 2010 I played keyboards with Ewa Firsowicz, a singer born in Poland and living in Berlin.
 I joined the band that was formed to present the studio productions live on stage.

 TouchOSC is an app for mobile touchscreen devices that offers onscreen controller elements to interact with your computer via OSC and MIDI.
 You may build your own controller layouts or choose from a list of existing layouts.

-With Strange Fluid we had a good time performing at Berlin’s Magnet Club last week, as you can see, or better hear, from this little quick and dirty bootleg video compilation:
+With Strange Fluid we had a good time performing at Berlin’s Magnet Club last week, as you can see, or better hear, from this little quick and dirty bootleg video compilation.

 Our next show will be at Berlin’s Magnet Club, upcoming Wednsday, August 22nd, 2012.

-Another discovery of my past.
+A view back into my past.
 For twelve intense years I have been touring Europe with the hungarian speed folk band Transsylvanians.

 We are going to play a concert on August 11th, 2012 at Gretchen, Berlin.
 You are welcome to join us and to invite your friends, of course!